rev-net/memo/pitch.md

 - **Deterministic**: Investors, builders, community, and customers know that each revnet's rules will be enforced programmatically from start to finish.
 - **Familiar**: Transparency and diligence are simple.
 Once one revnet's workings makes sense, all revnets make sense.

-Revnets also inherit the best properties of the Juicebox V4 smart contracts:
+Revnets also inherit the best properties of Ethereum and Juicebox V4:

-- **Immediacy**: They encode sophisticated financial relationships between global participants which would be impractical to manage with traditional contracts.
+- **Immediacy**: Encode sophisticated financial relationships between global participants which would be impractical to manage with traditional contracts.
-- **Clarity**: They allow for ownership and access rules that can't be subjectively misinterpretted.
+- **Clarity**: Allow for ownership and access rules that can't be subjectively misinterpretted.
-- **Certainty**: They express clearly scheduled rules which cannot be broken.
+- **Certainty**: Express clearly scheduled rules which cannot be broken.
-- **Auditability**: They are impossible to hide, simplifying diligence for all participants.
+- **Auditability**: Impossible to hide, simplifying diligence for all participants.
-- **Everywhere**: They allow organizations to tokenize their revenue and fundraises on any EVM blockchain, expanding to new ones as they emerge and prove their legitimacy.
+- **Everywhere**: Allow organizations to tokenize their revenue and fundraises on any EVM blockchain, expanding to new ones as they emerge and prove their legitimacy.

+Ethereum is one of a kind, we have incredible respect and gratitude for the work of our peers that make what we do possible.

 ## Thesis

 Revnets can power millions of startups to become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional private alternatives.